-- In-person classes, in-person labs, and in-person exams for Dalhousie and King’s students will not resume this term.
-Instruction resumed via distance on Monday, March 23.
-Visit dal.ca/remoteteaching for more information.
+- In-person classes, in-person labs, and in-person exams for Dalhousie and King’s students will not resume for the spring/summer 2020 semester.
+Visit dal.ca/remoteteaching for more information on distance teaching.
 Read the most recent updates to classes, exams and placements.

 - All those who have travelled internationally (including the United States) or outside of Nova Scotia should self-isolate upon their return for 14 days.
 For employees, this time will not be taken from an employee’s vacation or sick leave bank; employees are expected to work from home, where possible.

-- All non-essential university events are cancelled or postponed until June 1 at a minimum.
+- All non-essential university events are cancelled or postponed until July 2 at a minimum.
 Do not book university events until further notice.
 Regrettably, this includes Dalhousie Convocation ceremonies scheduled for May 2020.
-Students will still be awarded their degree(s)/credentials and we are working to develop a plan for students who wish to cross the Convocation stage in the future (potentially in the fall).
+We have committed to ensuring all students who wish to cross the stage will be able to do so at a future ceremony and plans are underway to celebrate our grads remotely this spring.
 Read the most recent updates about events and convocation.

-- While Dalhousie remains operational, we are now moving to a virtual operational environment.
-Consequently, campus buildings, offices and services have suspended in-person operations, and are restricting access except for faculty/staff with electronic access control cards.
+- While Dalhousie remains operational, most campus buildings, offices and services have suspended in-person operations and are restricting access except for faculty/staff with electronic access control cards.
 Read the most recent updates to general operations, services and campus facilities.

 We ask your patience as we work through additional details and decisions and will share more as the situation changes.

 For the latest information on COVID-19, please visit the Public Health Agency of Canada and Nova Scotia Public Health websites.

 Please note: If you are concerned you have been exposed to, or may be experiencing symptoms of COVID-19, please visit 811.novascotia.ca for information on assessment.